NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/BezierCurve.rst

 potential huge number of control points and keyframes.
 You can use the Natron Group node's export functionality to generate automatically a script from a Roto node within that group.

-A bezier initially is in an *opened* state, meaning it doesn't produce a shape yet.
+A Bezier initially is in an *opened* state, meaning it doesn't produce a shape yet.
 At this stage you can then add control points using the :func`addControlPoint(x,y)<NatronEngine.BezierCurve.addControlPoint>` function.
 Once you're one adding control points, call the function :func:`setCurveFinished(finished)<NatronEngine.BezierCurve.setCurveFinished>` to close the shape by connecting the last control point with the first.

-Once finished, you can refine the bezier curve by adding control points with the :func:`addControlPointOnSegment(index,t)<NatronEngine.BezierCurve.addControlPointOnSegment>` function.
+Once finished, you can refinethe Bezier curve by adding control points with the :func:`addControlPointOnSegment(index,t)<NatronEngine.BezierCurve.addControlPointOnSegment>` function.
-You can then move and remove control points of the bezier.
+You can then move and remove control points of the Bezier.

-To get the position of the control points of the bezier as well as the position of the feather points, use the functions :func:`getControlPointPosition<NatronEngine.BezierCurve.getControlPointPosition>` and :func:`getFeatherPointPosition<NatronEngine.BezierCurve.getFeatherPointPosition>`.
+To get the position of the control points of the Bezier as well as the position of the feather points, use the functions :func:`getControlPointPosition<NatronEngine.BezierCurve.getControlPointPosition>` and :func:`getFeatherPointPosition<NatronEngine.BezierCurve.getFeatherPointPosition>`.
 The *index* passed to the function must be between 0 and :func:`getNumControlPoints<NatronEngine.BezierCurve.getNumControlPoints>` -1.